 2005-2007 Proyecto Arqueológico Cerro de Chapultepec (Cerro de Chapultepec Archaeological Project).
 Archaeological project directed by Dr. Guadalupe Espinoza (INAH).
 I participated as assistant archaeologist during the excavation of a Teotihuacan period structure and a colonial cemetery in the Cerro de Chapultepec, Mexico City.

-Lithic technology; Paleoindian archaeology; Hunther-gatherer societies; Human Behavioral Ecology; Paleolithic archaeology; Stone Age archaeology; Stone tool sourcing methods
+Middle Stone Age of North Africa; Lithic technology; Paleoindian archaeology; Hunther-gatherer societies; Human Behavioral Ecology; Paleolithic archaeology; Stone tool sourcing methods